wp-plugins/buddypress-compliments/readme.txt

 * A Compliment button and Compliments tab will appear in each member's profile.
 * When you click the Compliments button, a popup will show up with compliment types
 * Submitted compliments will be visible in user's compliments section.
+* A notification is sent to the compliment receiving member.
+* Compliments are tracked in BuddyPress Activity
+* Members can delete compliments received.

 We built this plugin especially for Whoop! our upcoming WordPress Directory Theme powered by [GeoDirectory](https://wordpress.org/plugins/geodirectory/ "Whoop! is a GeoDirectory theme and it will be released soon").